 Assumptions

 Like any model, this simulation is a simplification of a much more complex reality.
-For instance, the population is assumed to aggregate by age-class and be uniformly distributed within a cell when, in the real-world, they may aggregate by length and form finer-scale clusters.
+For instance, the population is assumed to aggregate by age-class and be uniformly distributed within a cell, instead fish may aggregate by length and form finer-scale clusters.
 The survey is also an instantaneous snapshot of the population, meaning that the population is assumed to be in the same location from the beginning to the end of the survey.
 Also, fish are aged at random within length bins and ages are estimated without error.
 Finally, area trawled is assumed to be perfectly standard.
-This is a short, non-inclusive, list of additional variability that likely occurs in the real-world but was not implemented here for simplicity.
+These assumptions, plus a range of others, will surely under-represent the natural variability of fish populations.
 Nevertheless, the SimSurvey package provides the most realistic operating model that we are aware of for simulating stratified-random survey data from a population that varies across age, year and space dimensions.

 Research opportunities